deepinx/enhanced-ssh-mxnet/README.md

 1. Prepare the environment.

 2. Clone the repository.

-3. Download the pre-trained models and place it in *`./model/`*

-4. Type  `make`  to build necessary cxx libs.
+3. Type  `make`  to build necessary cxx libs.

 ## Testing

+  -  Download the pre-trained model and place it in *`./model/`*

-  You can use `python test.py` to test this alignment method.
+  -  You can use `python test.py` to test the pre-trained models.

+## Training

+  You can use `python train.py` to train your own models.

+  Training datasets will come soon.

 ## Alignment Result